Aryan-Sajith/DataStructures-Algorithms/src/basics/DSAInfo.md

 # Algorithms:
  ## 1. Definition:
       Steps to solve a task
-   - Example: Graph Algorithm to find an efficient path on Google Maps.
+   - **Example:** Graph Algorithm to find an efficient path on Google Maps.
  ## 2. Characteristics of Good Algorithms:
    - Correctness.
    - Efficiency.
  ## 3. Types of Algorithms:
    - Brute Force
-   - Divide and Conquer --> Usually involved Recursion
+   - Divide and Conquer
+      1. Break the problem into smaller subproblems.
+      2. Solve subproblems using recursion.
+      3. Combine solutions to subproblems to get solution to original problem.
+      4. **Example: Quicksort**
    - Recursion
+      1. Method calling within method definition.
+      2. Stop when base cases are reached.
+      3. Return outputs to obtain final answer
+      4. **Example: Fibonacci Sequence**
    - Dynamic Programming
    - Greedy
    - Randomized